MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/blender.md

 - Combine the 3D model’s multiple materials (colors) into a single texture that can be applied to the model.

-- Export the optimized 3D model as a [GLB](https://docs.microsoft.com/dynamics365/mixed-reality/import-tool/#gltf-and-glb-file-formats) file that can be used in Dynamics 365 Mixed Reality applications.
+- Export the optimized 3D model as a [GLB](https://docs.microsoft.com/dynamics365/mixed-reality/import-tool/#gltf-and-glb-file-formats) file that can be used in Dynamics 365 mixed reality applications.

-The combination of reducing polygons and turning multiple materials into a single texture can transform a complex 3D model that is resource intensive, into a highly performant 3D model that performs well in mixed reality applications.
+The combination of reducing polygons and turning multiple materials into a single texture can transform a complex 3D model that is resource intensive, into a 3D model that performs well in mixed reality applications.

-> [!NOTE]
+> [!IMPORTANT]
 > This document is created strictly for informative purposes to demonstrate how Blender works with Microsoft Dynamics 365 Mixed Reality at Work applications.
 Your use of third-party applications is subject to terms between you and the third party.
 The Microsoft Corporation is not affiliated with, is not a partner to, and does not endorse or sponsor Blender or any of